 Huckins has been honored 26 times by such groups as the Evangelical Press Association, Religion News Association, Society of Professional Journalists and Amy Foundation for his professional media work.
 He recently received an EPA award for best freelance article for his work on Christianity.com; read the winning story.

-Our pastor has received three awards for his scholarship, too, which has appeared in The Social Science Journal and Journal of Media and Religion, among other publications.
-He's written a pair of books, the latest winning a national eLit Award for best religion work and an Indiana Society of Professional Journalists honor for best nonfiction book.
+Our pastor has received three awards for his scholarship on faith and media, too, which has appeared in The Social Science Journal and Journal of Media and Religion, among other publications.
+He's written a pair of books, the latest winning a national eLit Award for best religion work and a Society of Professional Journalists honor for best nonfiction book.

 "My greatest honor, however, has been to help lead others to Christ," he says.
 "That God would use me in His ministry still amazes me, and I am grateful for the Lord's calling."